Colleges by Location

 This school uses standardized test scores for admission.

-The most recent data indicate that the acceptance rate for University of Florida is 23%.
+According to the latest information, the acceptance rate for University of Florida is 24%.

-The most recent data indicate that the freshman retention rate for University of Florida is 97%.
+According to the latest information, the freshman retention rate for University of Florida is 98%.

 Contact Information